 - Identify the hosts/ip addresses within your area of responsibility by completing an inventory.
 See the KB here.

-- Contact the security team to schedule a vulnerability scan for your systems.
+- Contact the security team for more information

 Search for the vulnerability at kb.cert.org and implement the solution recommended.